Unit: 6th Battalion (HQ Company)

 Cemetery / Memorial: Massicault War Cemetery – Tunisia

 Grave / Panel Ref.: V1.
 F. 13.

 Both of Beresford’s parents died before he reached his 16th birthday.
-Rose was 50 when she died in September 1931 and Thomas was 56 when he died in March 1936.
+Rose was 50 when she died on 9th September 1931 and Thomas was 56 when he died on 17th March 1936.
 They were buried together in Grave E 35, Ruskington Cemetery, New Plot.

 N.B.
 The Headland family has been long established in the village of Ruskington.
 The earliest record is that of William (born in 1791) and his wife, Lattisha (b.
-1801) who are buried in All Saints; Churchyard.
+1801) who are buried in All Saints’ Churchyard. (right)

-On 3 September 1939 the 6th Battalion, along with the 4th Battalion, were called up at once when the war was declared.
-In April 1940 it embarked for France and later managed to return from Dunkirk.
+On 3rd September 1939 the 6th Battalion, Lincolnshire Regiment, along with the 4th Battalion, were called up at once when the war was declared.
+In April 1940 it embarked for France and later managed to return from Dunkirk (Operation Dynamo).

-After two years spent on home defence, the 6th Battalion left the United Kingdom in January 1943, the 6th Battalion left by 3 trains from Ascot and Sunningdale, in Berkshire, for Clydebank.
-They were to leave the UK and sail for North Africa on the HMT Sobieski.
+After two years spent on home defence, the 6th Battalion left the United Kingdom in January 1943.
+The Battalion left by 3 trains from Ascot and Sunningdale, in Berkshire, for Clydebank.
+Battalion Records show that Beresford was on the 2nd train (No. 517).
+They were to leave the UK and sail for North Africa on the MS Sobieski.